Hizb ut-Tahrir: Bangladesh

+A national branch of the organization was established in Bangladesh in 2000 and was banned by the government in 2009 for alleged involvement in militant activities.
+According to Mohammad Jamil Khan, an editor at the Dhaka Tribune, despite the ban, the group reportedly maintains "members and sympathizers within the administration, various security agencies, higher educational institutions, mosques, and madrasas" and continues to be active both online and offline, including on platforms such as websites and Facebook.

+As of 2008, the leader of Hizb ut-Tahrir's Bangladesh branch was believed to be Zituzzaman Hoque, a British national, whom the organization has acknowledged as a member.
+Hoque is reported to lecture at an independent university in Bangladesh.

+On 19 January 2012, the Bangladesh Army indicated Hizb ut-Tahrir's involvement in an attempted coup in 2011 to overthrow the government.
+Subsequently, on 23 January 2012, the Rapid Action Battalion arrested Dr. Golam Haider Rasul, a physician at United Hospital in Dhaka, for his alleged connection to the organization.

+In 2024, following the fall of the Sheikh Hasina government, reports suggest that the banned Hizb ut-Tahrir has resumed public activities.
+In March 2025, the Counter Terrorism and Transnational Crime (CTTC) unit arrested 3 members of Hizb ut Tahrir in Dhaka.
+The members were secretly planning to hold a rally called the 'March for Khilafat' in the Baitul Mukarram Mosque area.

 Indonesia

 Hizb ut-Tahrir used to work openly in Indonesia.
 Indonesia has been called the party's "strongest base", where in August 2007 tens of thousands of people demonstrated in support of the caliphate in the Gelora Bung Karno Stadium in Jakarta.
 They also held caliphate rallies in many cities across the country, such as in the Gelora 10 November Stadium in Surabaya in 2013.

 The party was introduced in Indonesia in 1983 by Jordanian-Lebanese man named Abdurrahman al-Baghdadi.
 As of 2004 it was led by Muhammad Ismail Yusanto.
 It started as an underground campus movement and as of 2004 remained "largely campus based" with "well-attended rallies and meetings without government restrictions".

 According to the International Crisis Group HT Indonesia may have ties to violent extremist groups such as Jemaah Islamiyah, the group responsible for the Bali bombing in October 2002.

 On 14 January 2016, four assailants staged a bomb and firearm attack in Jakarta where eight people (including the four assailants) died.
 Indonesian police named a Bahrun Naim, as the principal organizer of the attack.
 Bahrun was Indonesian but based in Syria with "Islamic State", but before that "studied with Hizbut Tahrir" (both HT and Islamic State in favor of a new caliphate).
 HT Indonesia spokesman Muhammad Ismail Yusanto stated that Bahrun was expelled from Hizbut Tahrir when it was found out he was "secretly hiding a weapon".